itsee-birmingham/standalone_collation_editor/README.md

 | ------ | ------------------- | ------------ |
 | callback | <code>function</code> |[optional] The function to be called when the function completes. |

 This function can be used to display the currently logged in user.
 It is called when pages are displayed.
-It should get the current user, display the details in the desired way and then run the callback if there is one.
+It should get the current user and display the required details in the preferred way for the platform.
+There is a <div> element on each page that calls this function which has the id 'login_status' which should be used to display the user details.
+When this is done the function should run the callback if one was provided.

 - #### ```getSavedStageIds()```